AndrewDiles/deezbotbois/README.md

 # Potential Improvements

+- In Assembly add ability to click and expand each section

 - Change log in to only request confirmation code once an attempt to login for the first time has been made, instead of asking user if they need to input one.